All Episodes

 Like, oh, they scored a goal.

-Well, the the midfielder, you know, broke midfield broke down, which led them to the defensive back, right?
+Well, the midfielder, you know, broke midfield broke down, which led them to the defensive back, right?

-So our kids, you know, they all play soccer, and our boys box, our daughter used to box, but now she wrestles for her school.
+Our daughter used to box, but now she wrestles for her school.

-So that teaches them on so many levels, areas of humanity that are just being lost.
+So that teaches them on so many levels areas of humanity that are just being lost.

-Always tell people like what I learned in school is nothing compared to what I learned being a team captain in football.
+I always tell people like what I learned in school is nothing compared to what I learned being a team captain in football.

 And with boxing, you know, it's you versus that other person.